mkim120/MA_Capstone_VendingMachine/README.md

         01/01/2019 12:01:25 PM Cowtales B2 $1.50 $6.75
         01/01/2019 12:01:35 PM GIVE CHANGE: $6.75 $0.00
         ```
-9. Classes are created to be "testable" classes.
-Console
-input and output are limited to as few classes as possible.
-(WIP)
-10. Sales Report
+9. Sales Report
     - A "hidden" menu option on the main menu ("4") that writes to a sales
     report that shows the total sales since the machine started.
 The name of the
     file includes the date and time so each sales report is uniquely named.
+10. Classes are created to be "testable" classes.
+Console
+input and output are limited to as few classes as possible.
+[WIP]
 11. Unit tests demonstrating that the code works correctly.
+[WIP]
 ___
 ### Vending machine data file
 The input file that stocks the vending machine products is a pipe `|` delimited file.
 Each line is a separate product in the file and follows this format: